ViniPlugner/ViniPlugner/README.md

 ## 📬 Let’s chat!

-If you want to talk about projects, tech, or just hang out and chat about dev stuff — feel free to reach out on Discord! 😄
+If you want to talk about projects, tech, or just hang out and chat about dev stuff, feel free to reach out on Discord! 😄

 <p align="center">
   <a href="https://discordapp.com/users/309404856110678016" target="_blank">